rcouch/rcouch/docs/source/commonjs.rst

 ..
 License for the specific language governing permissions and limitations under
 .. the License.

+.. _commonjs:

 CommonJS support for map functions
 ==================================

-CommonJS support allows you to use CommonJS notation inside map and reduce functions, but only of libraries that are stored inside the views part of the design doc.
+CommonJS support allows you to use `CommonJS notation <http://commonjs.org/specs>`_ inside map and reduce functions, but only of libraries that are stored inside the views part of the design doc.

 So you could continue to access CommonJS code in design\_doc.foo, from your list functions etc, but we'd add the ability to require CommonJS